Where to stay in Porto? Check the best areas to stay in the city, including a cost of travel analysis of one of most beautiful cities in Portugal

 Getting around in Porto is easily and also affordable.
 The best choice is definitely taking the metro, which takes you to most of the city’s attractions.
 A single ride in Porto’s public transport costs € 1,20 and is valid to up to one hour.

-When to Visit Porto, Portugal
+When to Visit Portugal

 Porto and Portugal as a whole have one of the best climates in Europe.
 Mild winters and hot summers with a pleasant breeze make of Porto a great year round destination.

 If you want to go to the beach however, it is advisable to choose the Summer months.
-Matosinhos Beach (Praia de Matosinhos) is easily accessible from Porto center with the metro.
+Matosinhos Beach (Praia de Matosinhos) is easily accessible from the city center with the metro.
 There are many beaches in the Porto region, and this is definitely one of the main reasons behind the city’s tourism attractiveness.

-Winter in Porto can also be a good choice if going to the beach is not your priority.
+Winter in Portugal can also be a good choice if going to the beach is not your priority.
 The city has a bucolic atmosphere and its temperatures are much higher than in Northern European countries.
 Winter and Autumn are very inviting for a coffee followed by a romantic stroll.

 You can check more information about Porto in its official tourism website.
 If you traveling to Porto and other cities in the region, you may want to check our guide to Lisbon, or where to stay in A Coruña in Spain.